psyker-team/mist-v2/README.md

 <!-- #endregion -->

 > Mist's Effects in User Cases. **The first row:** Lora generation from source images.
 **The second row:** Lora generation from Mist-treated samples.
 Mist V2 significantly disrupts the output of the generation, effectively protecting artists' images.
-Images featured are from artist xxx, used with permission.
+Used images are from anonymous artists.
+All rights reserved.
 <!-- #region -->
 <!-- <p align="center">
 <img  src="robustness.png">